rhiannonbar/GISC420/README.md

 ### GDAL in Jupyter Lab

-Having stuggled to use arcpy within the g420 environment, we researched other packages available in python that would let us perform viewshed analysis on a test point.
+Having stuggled to use arcpy within the g420 environment, we researched other library available in python that would let us perform viewshed analysis on a test point.
 We came across [github documentation](https://github.com/jonnyhuck/Viewshed) for viewshed analysis using the gdal package.
-Whilst the package itself was compatible with the g420 environment, we stuggled to access [OsGeo4W] (https://trac.osgeo.org/osgeo4w) needed to run the viewshed analysis via the lab computers.
+Whilst the package itself was compatible with the g420 environment, we stuggled to access [OsGeo4W](https://trac.osgeo.org/osgeo4w) needed to run the viewshed analysis via the lab computers.

 make sure to mention extracting the code to run GDAL Viewshed from QGIS Model Designer (Katie: unsure here)

 ### GRASS in Jupyter Lab

+UNSURE

 ### Cloning the ArcGIS environment, adding geopandas and working in Jupyter Lab